cseanburns/systems-librarianship/src/2b-learn-the-cli.md

 This is because,
 per my observations,
 macOS Finder does not show
-the filesytem by default these days.
+the filesystem by default these days.
 Instead it shows its users some common locations for **folders**.
 This might make macOS more usable to